pjn51/brainweb-2/Literature & Reference/Cuba 50 Years Later - Where is the Revolution Going (2009).md

 Thanks to the Cuban Communist Party, which actually resisted capitalist restoration (in stark contrast to the USSR's ruling party), the spirit of struggle was reborn in Cuba.
 Despite the hardships, the Cuban people defended their gains and refused to return to capitalism.

 ## The Cuban Economy in the World Market
 At the same time, concessions to capitalism were made.
-They couldn't be avoided, but became contradictions within Cuba, and threats to the planned economy.
+They couldn't be avoided, but became contradictions within Cuba, and threats to the [[economic planning|planned economy]].

 Foreign investment was allowed, tourism was promoted, small peasant cooperatives were set up.
 A small [[petty bourgeoisie]] was allowed to develop.